 Metro has upped the cleaning of bikes and stations, but recommends that you wash or sanitize your hands before and after you ride, and avoid touching your face while you're on the bike.
 You can limit contact at stations by using the Metro Bike Share App to purchase passes and unlock Metro Bikes with your smartphone.
 Be sure to bring your own helmet as well.
 Find more riding tips at the Metro Bike Share website.

 Listen to "The Sky Beneath Our Feet" at Descanso Gardens

-Take a Class or Grab a Happy Hour Drink at Los Angeles County Arboretum
+Take a Class at Los Angeles County Arboretum

 Catch a Classic Movie at Paramount Drive-In